 The term mall is misleading as it’s really a street as opposed to an indoor shopping mall.
 You will find over 1,000 stores on the street, which is a mind-boggling number!

 Due to its popularity, there is always something going on.
-Whether it’s street performers or pop-up events, there’s never a dull moment when you’re walking down Rundle Mall.
+Whether it’s street performers or pop-up events, there’s never a dull moment when you’re walking down Rundle Mall, making it one of the best places for entertainment in Adelaide.

 You will find a variety of interesting sculptures including a pig burrowing into a bin, two giant balls stacked on top of each other, known as the ‘Mall’s Balls’ and a beautiful fountain too!